AdobeDocs/commerce-webapi/src/pages/graphql/develop/index.md

 ---
-title: Define the GraphQL schema for a module | Commerce Web APIs
+title: Define the GraphQL schema for a module
 ---

 # Define the GraphQL schema for a module